 Dr. McCabe focuses on early care and education, child development, and program evaluation.
 Current work aims to identify common dimensions of practitioners’ interpersonal practices and skills that promote high quality program implementation and positive client outcomes across diverse settings, including child care.
 In addition, as part of the Residential Child Care Project, her current work contributes to an evaluation and development of fidelity assessment tools for the Therapeutic Crisis Intervention training system for residential child care facilities.
 Recent work has also focused on 1) the evaluation of a unique home visiting training program ("Caring for Quality") for home-based child care providers; 2) an exploration of early education issues in rural settings, with a focus on Universal Pre-Kindergarten program implementation; and 3) an evaluation of New York State’s new Quality Rating and Improvement System, a system to rate and improve the quality of regulated early care and education programs.
 In addition, Dr. McCabe also recently worked with Chemung County to develop a multi-disciplinary training program ("CANDO") focused on child development and mental health.

-Current Extension Activities:
+Current Public Engagement Activities:

 Dr. McCabe's extension work focuses on outreach in the area of early childhood education and development.
 Currently, her work focuses on translation and dissemination of results from the Superstar Practitioners Project, the TCI fidelity and program evaluation, and the Rural Early Education Project.